fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

     2. people should **cut** junk foods from their meals
     3. people should pay **extra attention** to **food hygiene**
     4. to dismiss extra fat from their body, people should **stop eating-out**
+13. teamwork:
+    1. Nourish the ability of teamwork.
+    2.

 ## Topic: People will read less book in the future
 1. **thanks to the cutting-edge technology**, reading books has become easier.